Better Understanding the Believer’s Future Judgment

 One thing, however, that most believers do agree on is that the study of the believer’s personal future—as depicted in the Bible—should prove to be highly motivational and directive in the here and now.

-I therefore believe you will find this study quite compelling, directional and motivational.
+I, therefore, believe you will find this study quite compelling, directional, and motivational.
 Like the Apostle Paul in numerous passages, I cannot escape the gravity and significance of what follows relative to viewing my life with a very sober eternal perspective—all in preparation for what Scripture calls the Bema Seat judgment.
 I pray God will use this study in your own life in a similar, profound way.
 Read on.

 Ralph Drollinger